EashwariS-1109/eashwarisamant_portfolio/README.md

 # Eashwari Samant's Data Visualization Portfolio
 Hello!
-This is my public portfolio for the course Telling Stories with Data! :)
+This is my public portfolio for the course Telling Stories with Data at Carnegie Mellon University! :)

 # About Me
 I'm Eashwari, from the MIIPS-Advanced Study program at CMU.